 - If your previous smartphone was an iPhone, you’ll need to turn off iMessage before you can send and receive messages on your new Pixel.
 If you still have your old iPhone, turn it on, then go to Settings > Messages and toggle iMessage off.
 If you no longer have that iPhone, you can ask Apple to deregister the number associated with iMessage.

-Uncontrollable restarts, freezes, and crashes are something you definitely don’t want to happen while in the middle of using your smartphone., as supported by this 500+ post thread, and these other threads.
+Restarts, freezes, and crashes are horrible, but they have afflicted some Pixel owners, as supported by this 500+ post thread, and these other threads.
 There are a number of things you can try to resolve the situation, from simple restarts and software updates to revisiting safe mode.

-- Check for a software update: Settings > About phone > System updates.
+- Check for a software update via Settings > System > Advanced > System update > Check for update.

 - Update your apps: Open the Google Play Store app, then tap Menu (in the top left corner) > My apps & games.
 Apps that can be updated will be labeled Update.
 Tap Update for a single app or Update All for all apps.

 - Your device could start having more issues if you have less than 10 percent storage space.
-Check how much storage you have by going to Settings > Storage & USB.
+Check how much storage you have by going to Settings > Storage.
 Consider deleting older apps, photos, music, and other media to free up space.

-- Force close apps you’re not currently using by going to Settings > Apps, then choose an app and tap Force stop.
+- Force close apps you’re not currently using by going to Settings > Apps & notifications, then choose an app and tap Force stop.

 - An app could be causing the problem.